SK11GS/Builders-Glitch/README.md

-# 2. Welcome to ClearView:
+# 2. Welcome to ClearView
-Welcome to the **2024 Autumn O'Reilly Architectural Kata**, where we will be assessing the architectural solution for the **ClearView Platform**—an anonymized hiring platform designed to promote **Diversity, Equity, and Inclusion (DEI).**
+Welcome to the **2024 Autumn O'Reilly Architectural Kata**, where we will be assessing the architecture for the **ClearView Solution**—an anonymized hiring platform designed to promote **Diversity, Equity, and Inclusion (DEI).**

 # 3. Company Overview
 ![DiversityCyberCouncilLogo](architecture/images/DiversityCyberCouncilLogo.png "DiversityCyberCouncilLogo")